 But the peonies here have not been quite as spectacular.
 They’ve been small but, to give them a bit of credit, they have bloomed!
 Sometimes only one lone flower has popped up and out but before I know it, she finds herself bent over, her lovely head touching her toes, covered in dirt.
 And I missed her.

 On Instagram @mamawatters encourages us to “be rooted in the moment of now.”
-And it makes me wonder, what am I missing today because I am sending my roots everywhere distracted by many things like Martha getting ready in the kitchen while Mary sits at Jesus’ feet.
+And it makes me wonder what I am missing today because I’m sending my roots everywhere distracted by many things like Martha getting ready in the kitchen while Mary sits at Jesus’ feet.
 Mary had no worries about food or preparations.
 She was rooted in the moment and drinking in the tangible, heavy, presence of Jesus.

 I’m sure Martha was listening from the kitchen, as she boiled the couscous, gathered up olives and chopped tomatoes.
 As she wiped up the table you can be sure she heard snippets of Jesus’s words.
 But her irritation and distraction kept her from taking them in, savoring them, or letting them go deep.
 She missed much because she was too busy to make the moment matter and fully find the treasures it had for her.
 I don’t know about you, but I can relate.